digimokan/ans_role_config_printer/.github/README.md

   * `printer_ip_address`: the printer's IP address (specify as 'XXX.XXX.XXX.XXX')

-_NOTE:_ The value of `printer_id` is used by this role to track changes to the printer's setup.
-If you want to change the value of `printer_id` passed to this role (for a specific printer), first delete the printer by following these
+_NOTE:_ The value of `printer_id` is used by this role to track changes to the printer's configuration.
+To change the value of `printer_id` passed to this role (for a previously-configured printer), first delete the printer.
+You can have this role delete the printer only (without re-configuring it), by setting the `remove_printer_only` option.
+Alternately, you can delete the printer manually:
-steps:

    ```shell
    # cupsreject BrotherLaserBwPrinter